Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: The MACE Benchmark

 \subsection{Knowledge Collection}

-\paragraph{Domain Identification.} We collaborate with LLMs to identify domains in which ground-truth answers are clear and complete.
-Mathematical questions are straightforward to verify, while factual questions—such as award recipients or regional affiliations—are generally uncontroversial and supported by reliable evidence.
-Balancing coverage and annotation cost, we ultimately select six domains for inclusion in MACE.
+\paragraph{Domain Identification.} The challenge in data construction lies in identifying questions that allow multiple valid answers while remaining complete.
+For example, for the question "Tell me a great scientist in 2025,” it is impractical to enumerate all correct answers.
+To ensure that answers are clear and complete, we begin by collaborating with LLMs to identify suitable domains.
+Balancing coverage and annotation cost, we ultimately select six domains (See Table~\ref{tab:dataset}).
+Details are provided in Appendix~\ref{app:domain-identification}.

-\paragraph{Triplet Collection.} For Math questions, the knowledge is derived via predefined rules.
-For other domains, we first use Wikidata\footnote{https://query.wikidata.org/sparql}, a widely recognized, reliable knowledge source, to identify all possible subjects and then retrieve their corresponding objects via the predefined relations.
+\paragraph{Triplet Collection.} In this step, we collect knowledge for each domain.
+For the Math domain, knowledge is derived via predefined knowledge types, such as identifying prime numbers.
+For other domains, following prior research~\cite{sen2022mintaka,yuksekgonul2023attention,mallen2023not}, we collect knowledge triplets from Wikidata\footnote{https://query.wikidata.org/sparql} which is a widely recognized knowledge source.
+Knowledge triplets are structured in the form of (subject, relation, object).
+For a given domain, we first retrieve all relevant subjects, and then query the corresponding objects.
 The subject type, relation, and object type of each domain can be found in Table~\ref{tab:domain-schema}.
 The subject counts are reported in the \texttt{Raw} column of Table~\ref{tab:filter}.
+More details are described in ~\S~\ref{sec:triplet_collection}.